One of the most special places on Earth. Probably to none more so than the fly angler (if we don’t fight to preserve it no one will).

 For those that haven’t been – the Everglades is a rare place where you will both lose and find yourself simultaneously.
 A day in the glades can change your entire perspective of the world.

-Like most of the natural world, the Everglades faces major threats to its existence.
+The Everglades faces major threats to its existence.
 Water is the glades’s life-source.
 The quality and management of water are the problems that must be solved to preserve the Everglades as we know it.

 Freshwater is supposed to flow down from Lake Okeechobee.
 The water gets filtered in the grasslands and dumps into Florida Bay.
 That is the baseline for how the ecosystem works.
 Through diversions and water mismanagement we (the state of Florida) have starved the Everglades and Florida Bay of the freshwater it needs.
 Throwing off salinity levels and causing major seagrass die-offs.
 For anglers, too high salinity and major grass die-offs mean a degradation of the fishery as prey species can not survive and predators start looking elsewhere.